With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integration of Magento and other platforms.

 Let’s see how a simple Magento WordPress integration works.

-Magento WordPress Integration Guide
+Magento WordPress Integration: Step-by-Step Guide

 Luckily, there are free, third-party modules available, like FishPig, that can work with both the Community and Enterprise versions of Magento.